 Natives For Your Neighborhood is a labor of love and commitment.
 If you use this website, help us maintain and grow it with your tax-deductible donation.

 Please scroll to the bottom for more images.

 Copyright by: Erin Backus

 Medium-sized butterfly with a wingspan to 2-3/4 inches.
 The upperside is brown; the underside of the hindwing is brown or tan in the summer form and reddish-brown in the winter form.
 The forewing has two orange bars and a large eyespot touched by or within a broad, creamy-white postmedian band.
 The part of the band above the eyespot and the inner edge of the eyespot are creamy white.
 The hindwing has two large eyespots and a broad orange bar along the lower margin.
 Females usually are larger than males.
 The caterpillar is black with white or orange stripes, metallic bluish-black spines, and orange or black legs; the top of the head is orange.
 The chrysalis is light brown with dark markings.

 Widespread in the United States; occasionally migrates north to southern Canada; West Indies and Mexico.

 Common and present all year in most of Florida; large numbers migrate to Florida in the summer and fall.

 Open fields, beaches and sunny disturbed areas.

 Three or more broods per year in Florida.
 The small green eggs are laid singly on leaf buds or on the upperside of the leaves of host plants.

-Adults fly in a fast, erratic manner close to the ground and perch on low plants or bare earth.
+Adults fly in a fast, erratic manner, rising up and down; they perch on low plants or bare earth.
+During mating flights and while defending territory they may fly up to heights of 30 feet or more, often tumbling over one another.
 Caterpillars may hide at the base of plants, near the ground.